hlaidlaw/University_C_Assignment/README.md

 	default.txt - the default values for the configuration file

 	Example.txt - the default file to save the changes to the config file too.

+	Collar_12.txt - text file containing the raw data movements from Collar 12 to be processed.

 All the .txt files should be placed in the cmake-build-debug folder.
 The rest should just be in the main code folder.